Philip741/chkmem/README.md

 ## Overview

-`memcli` is a lightweight tool that provides quick insights into your system's memory usage.
-It offers different output formats based on your needs, making it easy to integrate into monitoring scripts or for quick checks from the terminal.
+`memcli` is a lightweight cli tool that outputs memory in bytes, Kilobytes, and Megabytes.
+The Linux version just reads from /proc/meminfo using the process module in Zig.
+This project is one of many for me to learn Zig syntax and internals.

+## Platforms
+Linux only currently but plan to add others

 ## Installation